 - HTTP and HTTPS service virtualization

-- JMS service virtualization (ActiveMQ, IBM MQ 7.5, for more contact us)
+- JMS service virtualization (ActiveMQ, IBM® MQ, more coming soon)

 - Edit recorded traffic

 - Persisting the mappings on local filesystem in easy to version control format

 - Adding and editing request/response pairs by manually entering details

 - Adding and editing request/response pairs by using templates